Mushbit/Mushbit/README.md

 ### Hi there, I'm Max👋

-I'm an aspiring web-developer.
-I'm into 40k lore, yoga and backpacking gear.
+I'm an aspiring programmer.
+I'm into 40k, yoga and trekking.

 A couple more things: